Plum Buttes Massacre, Kansas

 Fort Zarah, Kansas

 The scouts then loaded the three bodies into the ambulance and began the return trip to the fort.
-On their way back, they too were assailed by the warriors and were engaged in a four-mile chase.
+On their way back, they, too, were assailed by the warriors and were engaged in a four-mile chase.
 Fortunately, they were lucky enough to hold off the Indians until a large group of Fort Zarah soldiers quickly rode in, and the Indians fled.

 Huning returned to the rest of his family in Albuquerque, New Mexico, where he continued as a successful merchant.
 He became the first person in the American West to complain, “Where’s the damn cavalry when you need them?”
 For years afterward, partly burned wagons, barrels, and broken dishes lay scattered in the area.
-Many historians believe that the attack was led by Charley Bent, the mixed-race renegade son of William Bent, and a group of Dog Soldiers.
+Many historians believe the attack was led by Charley Bent, the mixed-race renegade son of William Bent, and a group of Dog Soldiers.

-The Massacre site is located about one mile west of “Ralph’s Ruts” in Rice County, about five miles west of Chase, Kansas, north of US Highway 56.
+The Massacre site is about one mile west of “Ralph’s Ruts” in Rice County, about five miles west of Chase, Kansas, north of US Highway 56.

-©Kathy Alexander/Legends of America, updated June 2022.
+©Kathy Alexander/Legends of America, April 2023.

 Also See: